ExplicITConsulting/set-outlooksignatures.com/index.md

 ## Features&nbsp;&nbsp;&nbsp;&nbsp;<a href="#quick-start-guide"><img src="https://img.shields.io/badge/go%20to-🚀%20Quick%20Start%20Guide%20🚀-lawngreen?labelColor=black" alt="Go to Quick Start Guide"></a>
 With Set-OutlookSignatures, signatures and out-of-office replies can be:
 - Generated from **templates in DOCX or HTML** file format
-- Customized with a **broad range of variables**, including **photos**, from Active Directory and other sources
+- Customized with a **broad range of variables**, including **photos and images**, from Active Directory and other sources
-  - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**
+  - Variables are available for the **currently logged-on user, the current mailbox, and their managers**
-  - Images in signatures can be **bound to the existence of certain variables** (useful for optional social network icons, for example)
 - Designed for **barrier-free accessibility** with custom link and image descriptions for screen readers and comparable tools
 - Applied to all **mailboxes (including shared mailboxes¹)**, specific **mailbox groups**, specific **email addresses** (including alias and secondary addresses), or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook¹, Outlook Web¹)**, including **automapped and additional mailboxes¹**
 - Created with different names from the same template, **one template can be used for many mailboxes**